tiksem/KotlinSpirit/README.md

 `+rule` is a repeat operator.
 We will discuss it later.

 ### OneOf string rule
 Matches one of the strings from a given list.
+The rule is always greedy so it tries to match as long string as possible from the given list
 ```Kotlin
 oneOf(vararg strings: CharSequence)
 ```
 Example: `oneOf("Jhon", "Ivan", "Bin")` matches one of the names.

-You can also use operator `or` for creating `oneOf` rule.
+#### Performance note:
+The search is optimized by using `TernarySearchTree` for matching strings.
+To maximize the performance try to order the strings in oneOf to be NOT sorted, this will keep `TernarySearchTree` more balanced.
+Also it's more effective to use or operator for small sequence of strings with minimum repeted substrings.

 So the example above could be written as:
 ```Kotlin
 str("Jhon") or "Ivan" or "Bin"
 ```
 We will discuss `or` operator later.

-#### Performance note:
-The search is optimized by using `TernarySearchTree` for matching strings.
-To maximize the performance try to order the strings in oneOf to be NOT sorted, this will keep `TernarySearchTree` more balanced.

 # Operators